 We Answer Common Questions for You

 Are you considering coming to Oxford Dental Care?
-You may have questions about our practice or services, and we want to help you see that we’re the right fit for you and your loved ones.
-Please take a few minutes to read our responses to some of the most common questions we get, but if you have others that we don’t discuss here, don’t hesitate to reach out to us and ask.
+You may have questions about our dental office or services, and we want to help you see that we’re the right fit for you and your loved ones.
+Please take a few minutes to read our responses to some of the most frequently asked dental questions we get, but if you have others that we don’t discuss here, don’t hesitate to reach out to us and ask.

 How often should I visit the dentist?

 We strongly encourage our patients to come into our dental office at least twice every year.
 These frequent visits are meant to keep dental problems from developing in the first place or at least from getting too severe.
 During these preventive appointments, Dr. Cline can catch issues while they are still in the early stages, and we can stop issues before they cause you pain or damage to your smile.

 What are my options for improving the appearance of my smile?

 Depending on your needs and goals, we can provide porcelain veneers, which attach to the front surfaces of your teeth.
 These lifelike ceramic shells are durable and stain resistant for a flawless look.
 Other cosmetic options include direct bonding, take-home whitening kits, and metal-free restorations.

 Do you treat children?

 Absolutely!
 We love serving patients of all ages, including young children.
 Our team will build trust and make sure your little one feels at ease throughout each appointment.
 We will also take the time to educate your child so that they can implement healthy oral habits at home.

 Do you place dental implants?